 As houseplant enthusiasts, we all know how important it is to have a consistent and balanced approach to watering of your indoor plants.
-In this Plantify University Original, we’ll explore how Moisture Meetings can assist you in doing just that.
+In this Plantify University Original, we’ll explore how Soil Moisture Meters can assist you in doing just that.

-Although there are many DIY and manual checking systems, using a Moisture Meter is a great shortcut to watering your plants correctly.
+Although there are many DIY and manual checking systems, using a Moisture Meter is a great shortcut to determining the moisture in your soil, before watering your plants correctly.

 As watering on a strict schedule, say every Sunday, doesn’t take certain factors such as temperature, light and humidity into consideration, and using the finger or skewer test (while useful) can be inaccurate at times.
 The best way to check if your plants need water is to get right into the potting medium at different levels with a moisture reader to gather accurate information on just how dry or wet your plant really is, near its absorption apparatus: the root ball.